paragonie/sapient/README.md

 Because sodium_compat operates on strings rather than resources (a.k.a. streams), Sapient is not suitable for extremely large messages on systems with very low available memory.

-# Version 1.0 has not been released yet.

-If you're not familiar with [Semantic Versioning](http://semver.org/), this means that the API will not be considered stable until version 1.0.0 is tagged, signed, and released.

 ## Features at a Glance

 * Works with both `Request` and `Response` objects (PSR-7)